Getting started

 AXIAL_SYMMETRY

-The different values of BCs that are automatically applied by GLOW to the boundaries of the lattice’s geometry layout are identified by the items of the enumeration BoundaryType.
-Their meaning and usage is the same as specified in [2]:
+The different values of BCs that are automatically applied by GLOW to the boundaries of the geometry layout to export are identified by the items of the enumeration BoundaryType.
+Their meaning and usage is the same as specified in [3]:

 • VOID, indicating that boundaries have zero re-entrant angular flux;